What are the signs of dementia in women?

 Dementia Care

-The number one factor for dementia is age.
-And, while the ageing process itself doesn’t cause dementia, as people age the risk of developing dementia does increase.
+While the ageing process itself doesn’t cause dementia, as people age the risk of developing dementia does increase.
+According to the Alzheimer’s Society the risk of developing the condition roughly doubles every five years once you’ve entered your late sixties.
 On average women live longer than men, and are therefore more at risk.

 While widely known as a sex hormone, Oestrogen isn’t only used in the body’s reproductive functions.
 It’s also used in our brains, specifically in the hippocampus and the prefrontal cortex, which are the areas responsible for memory and decision making, and are commonly damaged by dementia.